namtran166/BootcampNotes/README.md

 ```

 ## POST /stores/<int:store_id>
 With this endpoint we can easily upload our favorite store we currently have to our database!
-Just a quick reminder, don't forget to put the storeID!
+Just a quick reminder, don't forget to put the store_id!
 ```
 Header:
     Content-Type: application/json